WAITR INVESTIGATION INITIATED BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Investigates Waitr Holdings Inc. for Possible Securities Fraud - WTRH

 NEW ORLEANS, Sept.
-02, 2019 (GLOBE NEWSWIRE) -- Former Attorney General of Louisiana, Charles C. Foti, Jr., Esq., a partner at the law firm of Kahn Swick & Foti, LLC (“KSF”), announces that KSF has commenced an investigation into Waitr Holdings Inc. (NasdaqGS: WTRH).
+6, 2019 /PRNewswire/ -- Former Attorney General of Louisiana, Charles C. Foti, Jr., Esq., a partner at the law firm of Kahn Swick & Foti, LLC ("KSF"), announces that KSF has commenced an investigation into Waitr Holdings Inc. (NasdaqGS: WTRH).

 KSF is investigating whether Waitr and certain insiders and entities associated with the Company made materially false statements in connection with its going public transaction, its Secondary Offering and in connection with the partial stock based acquisition of Bite Squad.